Christian S. Hinrichs, M.D.

 Contact Name Phone Number Erin Ferraro 240-760-6163

-A Phase I Trial of T Cell Receptor Gene Therapy Targeting HPV-16 E7 with or without PD-1 Blockade for HPV-Associated CancersOpen - RecruitingNCI Protocol ID NCI-16-C-0154Investigator Christian S. Hinrichs, M.D.
+A Phase I/II Trial of T Cell Receptor Gene Therapy Targeting HPV-16 E7 with or without PD-1 Blockade for HPV-Associated CancersOpen - RecruitingNCI Protocol ID NCI-16-C-0154Investigator Christian S. Hinrichs, M.D.

 Collection of Peripheral Blood Mononuclear Cells (PBMCs) from Healthy Subjects for the Expansion of T Cells for Adoptive Cell TherapyOpen - RecruitingNCI Protocol ID NCI-16-C-0138Investigator Christian S. Hinrichs, M.D.

 Biospecimen Procurement for Experimental Transplantation and Immunology Branch Immunotherapy ProtocolsOpen - RecruitingNCI Protocol ID NCI-16-C-0061Investigator Christian S. Hinrichs, M.D.

 Dr. Hinrichs conducts basic and clinical research to discover and develop novel T cell therapies for the treatment of patients with cancer.
 This work includes a clinical trial of HPV-targeted tumor-infiltrating T cells for patients with HPV+ cancers, which has demonstrated that this treatment can mediate complete regression of cervical cancer in some patients.
 Dr. Hinrichs' laboratory also has discovered genes for T cell receptors that target HPV, and his group is testing new gene therapy treatments based on these receptors for patients with advanced HPV+ tumors.